 The right-click menu in normal PCem bugs out in libTAS, presenting a problem when swapping disks is needed mid-TAS.
 Keylie has kindly coded in hotkeys to the TASVideos build of PCem to solve this.

-cdrom_drive = 200, otherwise this may not work.
+cdrom_drive = 200, otherwise this will not work.

 disc_b = path1;path2;path3;etc...